vectordotdev/vector/docs/usage/configuration/transforms/add_tags.md

 ---
-description: Accepts `metric` events and allows you to add one or more tags.
+description: Accepts `metric` events and allows you to add one or more metric tags.
 ---

 <!--